Compliance

 Utility Involvement: The State Fire Marshal’s Office has not established utility commission regulatory guidelines.
 The Tennessee Public Utility Commissioner (formerly Tennessee Regulatory Authority) does not regulate the Tennessee Valley Authority (TVA), the federally-owned corporation that provides electricity to approximately 99.7% of the electricity service territory in Tennessee.)

-- Stakeholder Advisory Group: Over the course of 2019, the State Fire Marshal’s Office held several stakeholder meetings to seek input on the proposed adoption of the 2018 IRC.
-Additionally, the State Fire Marshal’s Office has met with the Southeastern Energy Efficiency Alliance (SEEA) several times over the past several years to discuss building energy codes and enforcement.
+- Stakeholder Advisory Group: The State Fire Marshal’s Office has met with the Southeastern Energy Efficiency Alliance (SEEA) several times over the past several years to discuss building energy codes and enforcement.
 SEEA has offered to provide assistance and advice for adopting new codes and to influence energy code stakeholders.
-There is no established timetable for meetings.
-They are convened on an as-needed basis.
+Meetings convened on an as-needed basis.

 - Training/Outreach: